Water Damage: Your Vinyl Deck’s Worst Nightmare

 Replace, Repair, Restore Older Decks

-With DIY vinyl decking, there can be a temptation to simply rip up the old vinyl surface and slap a new vinyl membrane on top, assuming that it will offer waterproof protection to the substructure.
+With DIY vinyl decking, there can be a temptation to simply rip up the old vinyl surface and slap a new vinyl membrane on top.
+The downside is assuming that this approach will offer waterproof protection to the substructure.
 While this is true, it won’t help if the substructure already has water damage which has led to a deterioration of the integrity of the underlying beams and posts.

-While the deck surface is removed, older decks should be thoroughly examined to ensure that any damaged areas are repaired or replaced, and that and areas where water may penetrate to reach that area of the deck is fixed so the same issue cannot occur again.
+While the deck surface is removed, older decks should be thoroughly examined to ensure that any damaged areas are repaired or replaced.
+Any areas where water may penetrate to reach that area of the deck should be fixed so the same issue cannot occur again.

 Waterproof Decking to Increase Safety